CardMystic/cardmystic/README.md

 🚧 We are experimenting with state-of-the-art methods to improve the quality of results.
 Currently the project performs a dense vector search using Weaviate to retrieve results, but they can be improved greatly.
 See this great [blog post](https://www.notion.so/Magic-Card-Search-Engine-1fd1a1085527808488dad794522e9158) for more detailed information on the incredible potential with other methods. 🚧

-This project uses Vue & Nuxt.
-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This project uses Vue & Nuxt as well as the Vuetify component library.

 ## ✨ Features